la2050/archive/_projects/2016/ignite22-a-tech-expo-and-collaborative-experience-celebrating-innovations-shaping-the-22nd-century.md

   education institutions that remain in LA County 5 years after graduating","Recruiting and retention rates for local higher education institutions","Venture capital investment"]
+project_proposal_impact:
+  - Manufacturing activity
+  - Federal research grant funding
+  - Gini coefficient
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - High growth startups
+  - Patents per capita
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Recruiting and retention rates for local higher education institutions
+  - Venture capital investment
+project_proposal_description: >-
+  IGNITE22 brings together, in a collaborative environment, the entrepreneurial community, industry partners, academic institutions, and other stakeholders and supporting organizations, for an event that showcases technology that will impact our lives into the 22nd Century.
+IGNITE22 will inspire innovation and creativity in entrepreneurship and STEM programs while supporting the region’s technology hubs.
+With a single accord, we will celebrate the future.
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   IGNITE22 is a catalyst for collaboration.
 We chose an event over a program to generate the broadest reach of stakeholders across industries and across a